Fayemi signs Amotekun bill into law – The Sun Nigeria

 Priscilla Ediare, Ado-Ekiti

-The governor of Ekiti State, Dr. Kayode Fayemi has signed the Ekiti State Security Network Agency Bill called Amotekun Corps into law, saying the assent will give legal backing to the operation of Amotekun in Ekiti.
+Ekiti State Governor, Kayode Fayemi, has signed the Ekiti State Security Network Agency Bill, called Amotekun Corps, into law.

-Fayemi who spoke at the signing of the bill in Ado-Ekiti, on Monday, had traditional rulers, members of Vigilance Group of Nigeria, hunters, Oodua People’s Congress in attendance.
+Fayemi, who spoke in Ado-Ekiti, yesterday, had traditional rulers, members of vigillance group of Nigeria, hunters, Oodua People’s Congress in attendance during the signing of the bill.

 The governor, however, warned criminals to steer clear of Ekiti, boasting that “Amotekun Corps will get you wherever you hide.”

+He said the assent has given legal backing to the operation of the security outfit in Ekiti State.

-The governor said the resilience of Ekiti kete and Yoruba race brought the security outfit to full operation, describing the scenario leading to the consummation of Amotekun corps as a novel since the advent of democracy in 1999.
+The governor said the resilience of Ekiti State and Yoruba race brought the security outfit to full operation, describing the scenario leading to the consummation of Amotekun Corps as novel since the advent of democracy in 1999.

-“Since the advent of democracy in 1999, this is the first time when Yoruba people will speak with one voice without political or religious considerations,” he said.
+“Since the advent of democracy in 1999, this is the first time when Yoruba people will speak with one voice without political or religious considerations.

 “The current challenges of proliferation of small arms, ritual killings, banditry, youth restiveness, cattle rustling, insurgency and terrorism are daunting.

-“In tackling some of these menaces, which surfaced in the South West region, the governors in the zone officially launched Western Nigeria Security Network in Ibadan on January 09, 2020, and the bill that will form the legal framework was passed by the state House of Assembly.
+“In tackling some of these menaces, which surfaced in the South West region, the governors in the zone officially launched Western Nigeria Security Network in Ibadan on January 9, 2020 and the bill that will form the legal framework was passed by the state Houses of Assembly.

-“Let me clarify that Amotekun will help the police to arrest, gather intelligence and information, arrest and prosecution of criminals, tackle illegal mining, land trespass, cattle rustling, destruction of crops, trespass into farmlands, cultism, highway robbery, among others.
+“Let me clarify that Amotekun will help the police to arrest, gather intelligence and information, arrest and prosecution of criminals, tackle illegal mining, land trespass, cattle rustling, destruction of crops, trespass into farmlands, cultism and highway robbery.

 “Crime fighting is a collective responsibility.
 Those perpetrating crimes are living among us and let us be vigilant and help the Amotekun Corps fish out criminals in our midst,” he said.

-Fayemi promised that the handlers of Amotekun will be thorough with the issues of recruitment, training and deployment of operatives, for efficiency and the effectiveness of the network.
+Fayemi promised that the handlers of Amotekun will be thorough with the issues of recruitment, training and deployment of operatives for efficiency and effectiveness of the network.

-Charging the royal fathers to join efforts with the security network to rid the state of criminals at the grassroots, the governor said: “We are sure that we are going to make a success of this.
-Tell criminals to stay away from Ekiti, because Amotekun will get them wherever they hide,” he boasted.
+He urged the royal fathers to join efforts with the security network to rid the state of criminals at the grassroots.

-The speaker, Ekiti State House of Assembly, Hon Funminiyi Afuye, said the homogeneity of Yoruba race, in terms of politics, culture and history made the Amotekun to gain traction in the southwest region.

-“It is clear that the police are overwhelmed, overstretched and overburdened.
-This is where the concept behind Amotekun stemmed from.
-I want to also douse the tension and clarify that it won’t compete with police but will complement it,” he said.

 Leave a Reply